opendistro/for-elasticsearch-docs/docs/alerting/monitors.md

 The next step in creating a monitor is to create a trigger.
 These steps differ depending on whether you chose **Define using visual graph** or **Define using extraction query** when you created the monitor.

 Either way, you begin by specifying a name and severity level for the trigger.
 Severity levels help you manage alerts.
-A trigger with a high severity level (e.g. 1) might page a specific individual, whereas a trigger with a low severity level might email a list.
+A trigger with a high severity level (e.g. 1) might page a specific individual, whereas a trigger with a low severity level might message a chat room.

 ### Visual graph

 For **Trigger condition**, specify a threshold for the aggregation and timeframe you chose earlier, such as "is below 1,000" or "is exactly 10."

-The threshold line moves up and down as you increase and decrease the threshold.
-Once this line is breached, the trigger evaluates to true.
+The line moves up and down as you increase and decrease the threshold.
+Once this line is crossed, the trigger evaluates to true.

 ### Extraction query